ibois-epfl/augmented-carpentry/README.md

 ```
 #### Mitigation
 - We put the context switching only on the TTool `OnAttach` and `OnFrameStart`.
-- In this current commit, we found the most bearable memory increase rate, that will allow the program to run for some hours on 10GB memory device.
+- In this current commit (d876108cd9cff82dd72c2a1d8be1306c7db3b19a), we found the most bearable memory increase rate, that will allow the program to run for some hours on 10GB memory device.